 While the fundamentals in Senior Living – economics, demographics, technology and consumerism – are continuing to drive change, we are also seeing a need to create environments that support enhanced, ongoing health and safety for staff and residents.

 The Washington Post reported that as of January 2022, nursing homes and long-term care facilities have lost more than 420,000 employees.
 This is 12% of the total industry workforce.1

-As your community’s front line, the mental and physical health of your Senior Living team members affects the overall health of your residents.
+As a community’s front line, the mental and physical health of Senior Living team members affects the overall health of residents.
 A healthy work environment is enhanced with amenities, like a relaxing lounge, to give staff a space to rest and recharge before returning to work.
-These amenities can help you attract new staff as well as retain and support the productivity and efficiency of employees.
+These amenities can help attract new staff as well as retain and support the productivity and efficiency of employees.

 Attracting and retaining a competent workforce is the highest priority for Senior Living communities.
 Finding ways to make work easier and efficient through innovative technology and design can reduce the cognitive burden on staff.

 As we consider how to marry efficiency, quality and safety to benefit staff and residents, we must start thinking of buildings themselves as part of the caregiving team.

 The COVID-19 pandemic heightened the need to consider the role buildings play.
 As a result, Direct Supply assembled a multidisciplinary task force focused on emerging senior housing trends for Senior Living design, technology, and infection prevention and control (IPC).
 Experts in design, architecture, technology and building systems worked together to conduct a case study on one individual building and uncovered strategies to reduce caregiver cognitive burden and improve safety for residents and staff.

 The following solutions show how the future of building design can improve safety and create efficiencies: